‘Teen Mom 2’: Kailyn Lowry Says She’s Dating A ‘Super Hot’ Guy, Is It Her Baby Daddy?

 A post shared by Kailyn Lowry (@kaillowry) on

-Meanwhile, the Teen Mom 2 dad is busy working on a new book, which will detail his relationship with Kailyn, and likely reveal his side of the story when it comes to their messy divorce.
-Although things have been rocky for Javi and Kail, he recently revealed that he wants his ex to be happy and he wishes her the best with her new baby.
+Meanwhile, the Teen Mom 2 dad is busy working on a new book, which will detail his relationship with Kailyn and likely reveal his side of the story when it comes to their messy divorce.
+Although things have been rocky for Javi and Kail, he recently revealed that he wants his ex to be happy and wishes her the best with her new baby.

 Now that Javi’s single again, there could be a chance that fans will see him on yet another MTV reality series.
-Last month, Marroquin revealed that he wanted to be included in the cast of the upcoming season of Are You The One, MTV’s reality dating series where a group of young adults live in a house together and try to figure out who their perfect match is based off of compatibility tests they’ve taken.
-The contestants compete in challenges and have 10 weeks to find everyone’s perfect matches in the house in hopes of winning one million dollars.
-Although, some fans are still rooting for Kailyn and Javi to get back together.
+Last month, Marroquin revealed that he wanted to be included in the cast of the upcoming season of Are You the One, MTV’s reality dating series where a group of young adults live in a house together and try to figure out who their perfect match is based off of compatibility tests they’ve taken.
+The contestants compete in challenges and have 10 weeks to find everyone’s perfect matches in the house in hopes of winning $1 million.
+However, some fans are still rooting for Kailyn and Javi to get back together.

 What are your thoughts on Teen Mom 2 star Kailyn Lowry revealing she’s dating a super hot guy?